 The Statement of Cash Flows presents a detailed look at the College's cash activity during the fiscal year.
 The first part of this statement shows cash flows from operating activities and the net cash used by the operating activities.
 The second part reflects cash flows from non-capital financing activities such as state appropriations.
 The third part deals with the cash used for acquisition and construction of capital assets.
 The fourth part reflects cash flows from investing activities.
 The final part is a reconciliation of net cash used by operating activities to the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position.
-The summary below shows that BRTC's cash and cash equivalents decreased by \$270,523 from 2015 to 2016.
-The decrease is attributable to continued declining enrollment fewer dollars received from federal grants and contracts due to declining enrollment and an increase in expenditures for construction of the new Health/Science Complex.
+The summary below shows that BRTC's cash and cash equivalents decreased by \$2,081,156 from 2016 to 2017.
+While Net Cash Used by Operating